 Here at Black Candle we stand by a few things which you can always count on, so we made this list for you and called it our mission statement.
 We almost called it our manifesto but that might have sounded pretentious, which is something we’d like to avoid.

-Dwarven Craftsmanship We may not have deep enough pockets to professionally commission every single thing we put into a product from maps, to art, or layout so we try and make do with the resources available to us.
+- Dwarven Craftsmanship We may not have deep enough pockets to professionally commission every single thing we put into a product but we try and make do with the resources available to us.
 However, that doesn’t mean you’ll be getting a shoddy product.
 We pride ourselves on making sure our materials are functional, clean, and rock solid.
-It also doesn’t hurt that we happen to have some absolutely indispensible friends on our side.
+It also doesn’t hurt that we happen to have some absolutely indispensable friends at our side.

-No Hand-Holding We believe that adventures should provide a framework for GMs and their players.
-We’re not going to lay out every single possibility you or your players could take, because some of the best fun RPGs have to offer is taking these bits and making them your own.
-The basic design philosophy for our adventures is that the more we can leave for the GM to explore organically, then the more replayability they’ll have and the easier it will be for them to fit it into their campaigns.
+- Not Insulting Your Intelligence We believe that supplements should provide a framework for GMs and their players.
+We’re not going to lay out every single possibility you could take, because some of the best fun RPGs have to offer is taking these bits and making them your own.
+The basic design philosophy for our products is that if we can leave some things for you to explore organically, it adds replayability and makes it even easier to fit it into your game.

-Games are for Fun Sometimes, you’re going to spot something that may not be rooted entirely in logic, or have a great explanation, and that’s okay.
+- Games are for Fun Sometimes you’re going to spot something that may not be rooted entirely in logic or have a great explanation, and that’s okay.
 It’s okay because games are for fun and they don’t have to make sense all of the time.
-“How could someone even form a pentagram sculpture ouf of gnome corpses?” or “…but how exactly could someone forcefully defecate themselves to death? or “but how does someone actually wear pants made of human flesh?” you might ask.
+“How could someone even form a pentagram out of gnome corpses?” or “but how does someone actually wear pants made of human flesh?” you might ask.
 Our answer to any or all of these could very well be “Who cares?
 It’s awesome.“, and that’s a good enough answer for us.